juststrings/Haulage-Analysis/readme.md

 ## Data Cleaning & Transformation
 ### - Step 1
-After importing the datasets using the import method in power bi:
+After importing the datasets using the import method in power bi:<br>
 Then, the first task i did was to clean the data by renaming misspelt values in columns, changing data-types and splitting the date-time columns (in tables that had them) to increase performance.<br>
 <br/>
 ![applied steps 1](https://user-images.githubusercontent.com/92920156/194769932-eaf39578-461a-4dca-b480-a8b502cdd211.jpg)